talon-one/commercetools-talonone-accelerator/README.md

    - `PAY_WITH_POINTS_ATTRIBUTE_NAME`: The name of the attribute to use to pay with loyalty points (e.g. `PayWithPoints`).

-### Creating types in Commercetools
+### Creating types in commercetools

-To support Talon.One-specific data, create custom types in Commercetools.
+To support Talon.One-specific data, create custom types in commercetools.
 Run:

 ```bash
 yarn register-api-types